dvob/k8s-s2s-auth/README.md

         - http://service2.mytest.svc
 EOF
 ```
-Since we haven't started service2 yet the requests will fail, but we'll change this in a moment.
+Since we haven't started Service 2 yet the requests will fail, but we'll change this in a moment.

 ## Service 2 (Server)
-Service1 sends its token to service2 in the HTTP header:
+Service 1 sends its token to Service 2 in the HTTP Authorization header:
 ```
 GET / HTTP/1.1
 Host: service2.mytest.svc:8080
-Authorization: Bearer eyJhbGciOiJSUzI1....NiIsImtpZKRavXR4H3UQ
+Authorization: Bearer eyJhbGciOiJSUzI1...<shortened>...NiIsImtpZKRavXR4H3UQ
 User-Agent: Go-http-client/1.1
 ```

-Service2 wants to authenticate requests so it has to validate the token from the header.
+Service 2 now shall authenticate the requests so it somehow has to validate the token from the HTTP header.
 There are multiple ways to do this:
 * Token Review API
 * Verify Signature of the token (JWT)